As

 on the front; reproduces the illustration from p.15 (reduced); spine carries only

-between lime-coloured ornaments.
+between red-coloured ornaments.
+(The red pales to a lime colour if the book is left in sunlight.)
 On the back cover is a summary printed in black

 Contains